Skip to content

 2. Select Wipe cache partition, confirm, then pick Reboot system now

 Your phone restarts with a fresh system cache.
 The first boot after a cache wipe takes longer than usual, sometimes up to 2-3 minutes, because Android rebuilds the cache from scratch.
-If you’re dealing with a phone stuck on the boot screen, clearing cache often resolves that too.
+For ongoing maintenance, our guide to clearing cache on Android covers app-level cleanup that complements partition-level wipes.

 #What Are the Recovery Mode Button Combos by Brand?